An Introduction to Probabilistic Programming: Model-based Reasoning

-In this tutorial we will generally focus on conditioning as the goal, namely the characterization of some conditional distribution given a specification of a model in the form of a joint distribution.
-This will involve the extensive use of Bayes rule
+In this book we will generally have conditioning as our goal, namely the characterization of some conditional distribution given a specification of a model in the form of a joint distribution.
+This will involve the extensive use of Bayes' rule

-Bayes rule tells us how to derive a conditional probability from a joint, conditioning tells us how to rationally update our beliefs, and updating beliefs is what learning and inference are all about.
+Bayes' rule tells us how to derive a conditional probability from a joint, conditioning tells us how to rationally update our beliefs, and updating beliefs is what learning and inference are all about.

-The constituents of Bayes rule have common names that are well known and will appear throughout this text: $p(Y | X)$ the likelihood, $p(X)$ the prior, $p(Y)$ the marginal likelihood (or evidence), and $p(X | Y)$ the posterior.
+The constituents of Bayes' rule have common names that are well known and will appear throughout this text: $p(Y | X)$ the likelihood, $p(X)$ the prior, $p(Y)$ the marginal likelihood (or evidence), and $p(X | Y)$ the posterior.
 For our purposes a model is the joint distribution $p(Y,X) = p(Y | X)p(X)$ of the observations $Y$ and the random choices made in the generative model $X$, also called latent variables.

 The subject of Bayesian inference, including both philosophical and methodological aspects, is in and of itself worthy of book length treatment.
 There are a large number of excellent references available, foremost amongst them the excellent book by \citet{gelman2013bayesian}.
 In the space of probabilistic programming arguably the recent books by \citet{davidson2015bayesian} and \citet{pfeffer2016practical} are the best current references.
-They all aim to explain what we expect you to gain an understanding of as you continue to read and build experience, namely, that conditioning a joint distribution -- the fundamental Bayesian update -- describes a huge number of problems succinctly.
+They all aim to explain that conditioning a joint distribution --- the fundamental Bayesian update --- is a formalism that succinctly prescribes a way to express and solve a huge variety of problems.